simonhildebrandt/sodapop-search/README.md

 Next, add a 'search-root' component ([like this](https://github.com/simonhildebrandt/refresher/blob/main/includes/raw.liquid#L32C7-L32C35)) for the React component to mount on to.

 Then, just dispatch a 'sodapop-search' custom event ([like this](https://github.com/simonhildebrandt/refresher/blob/main/includes/raw.liquid#L20)) and the component will become visible.
+(The `sodapop-search-trigger` class on the triggering element allows the component to avoid triggering the 'click outside' behaviour instantly.)

 ## Installing the search corpus